-The Company has guaranteed the payment and performance of the obligations of its subsidiary, MEPL, to Novogen and its subsidiaries, Novogen Laboratories Pty Limited and Novogen Research Pty Limited, under the license agreements, the manufacturing license and supply agreement and the services agreement.
+In May 2002, the Company entered into a guarantee and indemnity agreement pursuant to which the Company has guaranteed the payment and performance of the obligations of its subsidiary, MEPL, to Novogen and its subsidiaries, Novogen Laboratories Pty Limited and Novogen Research Pty Limited, under the license agreement for phenoxodiol, the manufacturing license and supply agreement and the services agreement.
 Novogen has guaranteed the performance of the obligations of Novogen Research Pty Limited under the license agreement for phenoxodiol and the obligations of Novogen Laboratories Pty Limited under the manufacturing license and supply agreement to MEPL.
 Each of the Company and Novogen's obligations in the guarantee and indemnity agreement are absolute, unconditional and irrevocable.